Foreign Property Ownership Thailand: 4 Legal Structures

 The four structures foreigners encounter most often in Thailand are condominium freehold (within the 49% foreign quota), registered long-term leasehold (typically 30 years with negotiated renewals), Thai company ownership (primarily for qualifying business contexts), and BOI-related investment models (narrow eligibility, project-specific).
 In Phuket, more than 90% of foreign buyers who purchase residential investment product still route through foreign-quota condo freehold because it is the simplest registered freehold path for individuals.

-Structure 1: Condominium freehold (the default for most foreign buyers)
+What Should You Know About Structure 1: Condominium freehold (the default for most foreign buyers)?

 | Requirement | What “good” looks like |